 9) Are all seeds embedded in the bottom of the furrow?
 Good seed-tosoil contact is essential for consistent germination, and the seeds should be securely pressed into the bottom of the furrow.
 Except possibly for the mellowest of soils in cool regions, the seed should be embedded sufficiently that it must be pried loose with a pocketknife.
 If seeds are not firmed adequately, check the pressure on the firming device (Keeton or in-furrow 'seed-lock' wheel).
-Keetons should have 4 - 5 lbs of pressure on them (use a fish scale).
-For Universal Keetons, if the firmer mysteriously lacks pressure even after cinching the tensioning screw, make sure the tail popped (clicked) all the way into place during install-some require a strong jabbing to get them to go in far enough so that the tension screw is below the 'thumb' of the tail.
-Also check to ma ke sure the Mojo wire hasn't gotten bent, broken, or yanked out of position.
+Keetons should have 4 - 9 lbs of pressure on them (use a fish scale).
+For wrap-around Keetons, if the firmer mysteriously lacks pressure even after cinching the tensioning screw, make sure the tail popped (clicked) all the way into place during installsome require a strong jabbing to get them to go in far enough so that the tension screw is below the 'thumb' of the tail.
+Also check to make sure the Mojo wire hasn't gotten bent, broken, or yanked out of position.
 If some seeds are loose despite good pressure on the firming device, again look at premature sidewall collapse (Step #8: dust falling in ahead of seed, or seeds in lateral fissures and not being engaged by the firming device), as well as seeds being pulled loose by spoked closing wheels (Step #10).
 For this evaluation, you can eliminate the effect of the spoked closing wheels by tying up the closing bracket on a row or two.

 10) Is furrow closing and sidewall breakage acceptable?
 Is the soil loose over the seed?
 You should be able to brush away the fill material over the seed easily with your finger.
 Is the top 2/3 or 3/4 of the sidewall broken up?
 If seeds are truly embedded in the bottom of the furrow (Step #9), it is rather difficult for spoked closing wheels to pull them out.
 However, depending on spoke design and pressure applied, spoked closing wheels can be quite aggressive in pulling up soil and chunks of sidewall with seeds attached.
+In many conditions it is difficult to completely close the furrow without either A) risking disruption of seed placement, or B) doing too much packing over the seed.
+But failing to break up the sidewall adequately can cause tomahawk rooting which may be disastrous if timely rains do not occur.

-In many conditions it is difficult to completely close the furrow without soil at the bottom of the furrow by an in-furrow firming device (Keeton or 'seed-lock' wheel).
+Seed was embedded securely into the soil at the bottom of the furrow by an in-furrow firming device (Keeton or 'seed-lock' wheel).